HowTo: ESP8266 - flashing .bin files with the "Esptool" under Windows

 thank you and welcome 🙂

-The firmware update via OTA will most likely not work because the bin file with the pxlBlck plugin is too large for most "standard partitions".
-I have to admit that I haven't tried or used the installation via OTA yet and therefore can't say much about it, sorry. :/ I'll have to take a closer look.
+The firmware update via OTA probably won't work because the bin file with the pxlBlck plugin is too big for most "standard partitions".
+I must admit that I have not yet tried the installation via OTA or use and therefore can not say so much about it, sorry. :/ I would have to take a closer look.

 Does ESPEasy start correctly when you install it with the ESPEasy Flasher?
 So you see an output in the serial console?